Electrical conductivity in the Hubbard model: orbital effects of magnetic field: Results

 Next, we inspect the effect of the magnetic field on the temperature dependence of $\sigma^{-1}_{xx}(\nu=0)$ on Figure~\ref{fig:T_dependence}.
 At low temperature, the behavior drastically depends on the precise choice of the magnetic field.
 At high temperature the behavior is weakly modified, and one still observes roughly linear dependence.
 At very high fields, the values appear increased by a constant prefactor, which means that the slope of the linear dependence is also increased.
 This can be more easily confirmed by looking at the linear scale plots in Fig.~\ref{fig:linT_dependence}.
 The effect of the magnetic field appears somewhat insensitive to the strength of the interaction, and the overall trend appears similar in all three panels on the left side of Figure~\ref{fig:T_dependence}.
 We are able to roughly collapse the curves at three different values of $U$ by simply rescaling the temperature $T\rightarrow T/T^*(U)$, with $T^*(U)$ roughly a linear function of $U$.
 The scaling appears particularly valid between $U=2.5$ and $U=4$, while the $U=1$ curves somewhat deviate.

 Finally, in Figure~\ref{fig:Bz_dependence} we present the magnetic field dependence of the conductivity, at a fixed temperature and doping.
 At low temperature one observes increasingly strong oscillations as magnetic field is increased.
 At low fields, the oscillations are relatively small and regular, which corresponds to the SdH regime, while at strong fields the oscillations cover multiple orders of magnitude, and exhibit no simple pattern as a function of the magnetic field.
 (This is the quantum limit dominated by the lowest Landau levels.)
-However, the pattern does remain similar across temperatures and different interaction strengths, with dips and peaks at similar values of the field.